Localization theorems in topological Hochschild homology and topological cyclic homology: Review of , , and

-\begin{proof} For the first statement, the weak equivalence $\fM\to \fM'$ induces a weak equivalence $\THH_{q}(\aC;\fM)\to \THH_{q}(\aC;\fM')$ for all $q$.
-Since $\THH\subdot$ is always a proper simplicial object, the geometric realization is then a weak equivalence.
-For the second statement, we can identify $\THH\subdot$ levelwise as the homotopy colimit (over $\aI^{\ssdot+1}$) of the orthogonal spectra $\aV(\aC;\fM;S^{(-)})_{\vec\bn}$.
-The second statement now follows from the observation that $V$ preserves homotopy cofiber sequences in the $\fM$ variable and that homotopy colimits and geometric realization preserve homotopy cofiber sequences.
-The third statement follows from the second since homotopy fiber sequences and homotopy cofiber sequences agree up to sign. \end{proof}
+\begin{proof} The first statement is a special case of Proposition~\ref{propTHHwe}.
+For the second statement, we can identify $THH\subdot$ levelwise as the homotopy colimit (over $\aI^{\ssdot+1}$) of the symmetric spectra $\aG(\aC;\fM;S^{(-)})_{\vec\bn}$.
+The second statement now follows from the observation that $\aG$ preserves homotopy cofibration sequences in the $\fM$ variable and that homotopy colimits and geometric realization preserve homotopy cofibration sequences.
+The third statement follows from the second since homotopy fibration sequences and homotopy cofibration sequences agree up to sign. \end{proof}

 We now give a minimal review of the definition of $TR$ and $TC$; we refer the reader interested in more details to the excellent discussions of $TR$ and $TC$ in \cite{HM2,HM3}.
-The constructions start with the fundamental fixed point homeomorphism
+For an $S^{1}$-space $X$, the space $THH(\aC)(X)$ has two $S^{1}$-actions, one coming from $X$ and the other coming from the cyclic structure.
+Using the diagonal action and restricting to representation spheres $S^{V}$ makes $THH(\aC)(-)$ into an equivariant orthogonal spectrum \cite[\S II.2]{MMSS}; however, $THH(\aC)$ has even more structure, that of a \term{cyclotomic spectrum} \cite[\S1.1]{HM3}, \cite[Def.~2.2]{HM2}.
+We review the definition of a cyclotomic spectrum in detail in the next section, but in brief the structure on $THH$ derives from the fundamental fixed point map

-for $S^{1}$-spaces $X$ and subgroups $H$ of $S^{1}$.
-This induces weak equivalences of Lewis-May genuine equivariant spectra
+for $S^{1}$-spaces $X$ and finite subgroups $H$ of $S^{1}$.
+This induces maps in the equivariant stable category

-(q.v.
-Appendix~\ref{appcyclo}), where $\rho_{H}$ is the isomorphism $S^{1}\iso S^{1}/H$ and $\Phi^{H}$ denotes the geometric fixed points.
-The maps $r$ fit together compatibly for $H'\leq H$.
-This kind of structure is called a cyclotomic spectrum; see \cite[1.2]{HM2} for precise details.
-For simplicity, in this paper a map of cyclotomic spectra will mean a map of Lewis-May genuine equivariant $S^{1}$-spectra that preserves the above structure maps $r_{H}$ on the point-set level, since this is what we obtain on $THH$ from a spectral functor; a proper treatment of cyclotomic spectra should allow more general maps.
+that are non-equivariant weak equivalences.
+Here $\Phi^{H}$ denotes the (derived) geometric fixed point spectrum, and when $H$ is the subgroup with $n$ elements, $\rho_{H}$ is the $n$-th root isomorphism $S^{1}\iso S^{1}/H$; $\rho^{\#}_{H}$ converts the $S^{1}/H$-spectrum $\Phi^{H}THH(\aC)$ back to an $S^{1}$-spectrum via the isomorphism $\rho$.
+Essentially, a cyclotomic spectrum consists of an $S^{1}$-equivariant spectrum indexed on a complete universe together with weak equivalences $r_{H}$ of the form above, called \term{cyclotomic structure maps}, satisfying certain coherence properties \cite[Def.~2.2]{HM2}, \cite[\S1.1]{HM3}.
+We give a precise formulation of the point-set category of cyclotomic spectra we use here in Definition~\ref{defcyclo} in the next section; for now, the only detail we need is that $THH$ defines a functor from small spectral categories to the point-set category of cyclotomic spectra (Theorem~\ref{thmthhcyc}).